coastalwhite/gburghoorn.com/content/posts/catching-buses/index.md

 he was unable to be one hundredth of a second faster than the previous record.
 It turned out that, as can be seen in {{ figure_ref(n=1) }}, that you could only finish every level every ~0.35 seconds.
 Let us assume that it is exactly 0.35 seconds.
-This means it will not matter if you finish a level in 17 seconds and 510 milliseconds or in 17 seconds and 840 milliseconds because you would start the next level at the same time.
-This might not seem like a big deal, but to speedrunners &mdash; to which every millisecond was a massive deal &mdash; this was a giant hurdle to cross.
-Similarly, if you finish the level in 17 seconds and 490 milliseconds instead of 17 seconds and 510 milliseconds, you would actually not gain 20 milliseconds but 350 milliseconds.
+This means it will not matter if you finish a level in 17.51 seconds or in 17.84 seconds because you would start the next level at the same time.
+This might not seem like a big deal, but to speedrunners &mdash; to which every millisecond is a massive deal &mdash; this was a giant hurdle to cross.
+Similarly, if you finish the level in 17.49 seconds instead of 17.51 seconds, you would actually not gain 20 milliseconds but 350 milliseconds.

 {% figure(href='./mario-framerule.gif', alt='Super Mario Bros Framerule') %}
 A visualization of the Super Mario Bros "Framerule" by <em>u/Flibidy_Dibidy</em> on